funnywayrush84/notes/README.md

 Secondly, planning ahead is essential.
 Before beginning a new project or task, take the time to think through the steps involved and create a plan.
 Knowing what you need to do and when to accomplish it can help prevent last-minute panic and ensure a smoother process.
 Planning also helps you stay focused and make better decisions along the way.
  - 来自NLP

+# 2023-12-01
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and avoid multitasking, which can lead to decreased efficiency and quality of work